AbdAsh/AbdAsh/README.md

 ### Well, Hello there 👋

-- 🔭 I’m currently working on ... getting a freakin internship.
+- 🔭 I’m currently working on ... becoming a full stack dev.
 - 🌱 I’m currently learning ...
-Automation using Selenium with Python.
+Typscript and Automation using Selenium with Python.
 - 👯 I’m looking to collaborate on ... anything really.
 - 🤔 I’m looking for help with ... life plz.
 - 💬 Ask me about ... whatever.